runalddsouza/simple-streaming-ingestion/README.md

 ## flink-consumer
 This java project consumes football match events from Kafka Topic, applies aggregation logic to the events, creates and writes to the Iceberg tables.<br>
 This job accepts a YAML configuration only , refer `src/main/resources/config-docker.yml`<br>
-To Build jar, make sure you have Maven and Java 17:
+To Build jar, you need Maven 3 and JDK 17:
 - Run `cd flink-consumer`
 - Build `mvn clean package`

 Jar will be created in `simple-streaming-ingestion/libs/flink-consumer-x.x.jar` The jar does not contain the required dependencies.
-It can be only deployed on a Flink cluster which has the required dependencies, see `docker/flink-consumer/jars`
+It can be only deployed on a Flink cluster which has the required dependencies, see `docker/flink-consumer/Dockerfile`

 ## Docker
 ### Setup